MicrosoftDocs/power-automate-docs/articles/all-assigned-must-approve.md

 Approval type|Behavior
 -------------|------------
 Anyone from the assigned list|Actions that follow the **Start an approval** action run after any one of the approvers decides.
-Everyone from the assigned list|Actions that follow the **Start an approval** action run after some declines or everyone approves the request.
+Everyone from the assigned list|Actions that follow the **Start an approval** action run after an approver declines or everyone approves the request.

 At the top of the screen, enter a name for your flow in the **Flow name** box, and then select **Create flow** to save it.